The Life Story of Lotto

 Lotteries have certainly come a long way, although the principle has remained amazingly consistent for over two thousand years, and that's where the challenge lies.
 How do you bring a concept that is older than Jesus and bigger than The Beatles into a world of smartphones and the Internet?

 For one thing, it's all about offering more choice.
 In 2016 do lotto players really want to be limited to their national lottery?
 Hell no!
-That's why Lottoland offers over twenty international lotteries, giving an unrivalled level of choice.
+That's why Lottoland offers over twenty Australian and international lotteries, giving an unrivalled level of choice.

 How many lotto players have forgotten to enter a huge rollover because life got in the way?
 With our Rollover Reload you get another shot at the jackpot.

-Ever looked at your favourite Australian lotto, the one you enter religiously every week, and thought that jackpot just isn't big enough?
+Ever looked at your favourite Australian lotto, the one you play religiously every week, and thought that jackpot just isn't big enough?
 With a click of a button Lottoland's exclusive Double Jackpot makes your potential winnings twice as big, it doesn't matter if it's $1 million, or $100 million.

 Lottery is going places, lottery is evolving, come and see for yourself.